Welcome to the Mid-Willamette Bird Alliance!

 What are the birds in your backyard?

 New to the area?
-Meet people who also like nature!
-Would you like to volunteer to share your passion or contribute to restoration?
-Become a member of ASC and help us continue our important work.
-You can also donate time or dollars to ASC.
-We also appreciate your tax-deductible contributions to our local education and conservation efforts.
+Meet people who love nature!
+Volunteer, share your passion, or support restoration.
+Become an ASC member to help continue our important work.
+You can also donate time or funds — all contributions are tax-deductible and support local education and conservation.

 Partners

-These Forster’s Terns are announcing their partnership for the common goal of raising a family.
+These Forster’s Terns partner for the common goal of raising a family.

 ASC welcomes partnerships with other agencies and organizations.
-Together we provide equal opportunities for all children, allowing them to experience nature through games, art, and activities that enhance both classroom and special-event learning.
-Other partnerships pool funding, staff, and other resources to accomplish conservation and other education goals.
+Together we provide equal opportunities for all children to experience nature through games, art, and hands-on learning.
+Partnerships combine funding, staff, and resources to achieve conservation and education goals.

 Our Newsletter

-Each issue of The Chat contains information about monthly speakers and their presentation.
-Also included is the latest news about education, conservation, Hesthavn Nature Center, field trips, bird sightings, Board meetings, calendar items, and more.
-Ten issues are produced by our volunteers each year, from September through June.
-Archived newsletters are available in PDF format from April 2003 to the present.
+Each issue of The Chat includes information about monthly speakers, education, conservation, Hesthavn Nature Center, field trips, bird sightings, board meetings, and more.
+Ten issues are published annually from September through June.
+Archived newsletters are available as PDFs from April 2003 to the present.